-All eSIM compatible phones have an option in Settings to add a cellular plan.
+All eSIM-compatible phones have an option in Settings to add a cellular plan.
 (Here are the specific instructions for iPhones.)
-When you purchase a data plan from the Airalo marketplace, you’ll be able to install the eSIM through a QR-Code, manually by inputting your eSIM info, or directly to your device.
-It takes just a few moments and gives you a certain amount of mobile data for a given length of time (depending on your package).
+When you purchase a data plan from the Airalo marketplace, you’ll be able to install the eSIM directly from the app, through a QR-Code, or by manually inputting your eSIM info.
+It takes just a few moments and gives you a plan with a certain amount of mobile data for a given time (depending on your package).

 You should know:

-- The data plan is completely separate from your regular carrier: That means there are no exorbitant international data charges and you can even keep using your phone number.
+- The data plan is completely separate from your regular carrier: There are no exorbitant international data charges, and you can even keep using your phone number.

 Is Dual SIM the Same as eSIM?

-Dual SIM simply means that a phone is capable of supporting multiple SIM cards.
+Dual SIM simply means that a phone can support multiple SIM cards.
 However, that doesn’t mean the secondary SIM card is an eSIM.
-Many phones, such as Samsung's Galaxy S7, S8, and S9, support dual SIM but not an eSIM.
-They have two physical SIM card slots – you’ll be able to easily spot these in the tray.
+Many phones support dual SIM but not an eSIM.
+They have two physical SIM card slots – you’ll be able to spot these in the tray easily.